atsepkov/RapydScript/README.md

 Modules
 -------
 Unlike Python, RapydScript's import system does not automatically encapsulate external files in modules.
 Multiple RapydScript users have raised concerns about this, so I added explicit modules to RapydScript.
 They work very similar to implicit modules of Python, with the exception that developer would use the `module` keyword rather than creating a new file.
-As a result, one can place multiple modules into a single file, or even nest them (note that import logic cannot import from within nested modules individually, only form files).
+As a result, one can place multiple modules into a single file, or even nest them (note that import logic cannot import from within nested modules individually, only from files).
 In terms of JavaScript, a module is basically a function such that all of its local variables are visible to the outside.
 For example:

 	module math:
 		pi = Math.PI